 Women often ask the same question.
 While females tend to lift lighter weights (due to being smaller), it is a good idea to get a set which will last you.

-Pick a set ranging from 5kg up to 15kg or 20kg for each dumbbell.
+Pick a set ranging from 5kg up to 15kg or 20kg for each weight.
 This will be more than enough to last you a year or so if your main aim is toning up.
 If, as mentioned earlier, you want to get stronger, you should look at heavier weights and maybe consider going up to 25kg per dumbbell.

 Individual Dumbbell, Pairs, or Sets

 Individual Dumbbells – You might be surprised to discover that you can buy dumbbells as individuals.
 Typically, they will come in pairs.
-However, for the higher quality items, it might be that one dumbbell is damaged and needs replacing, and so you can purchase an individual dumbbell rather than the pair.
+However, for the higher quality items, it might be that one is damaged and needs replacing, and so you can purchase an individual dumbbell rather than the pair.

 Dumbbell Pairs – as we previously mentioned, dumbbells tend to come in pairs.
-There are obviously many exercises which you can perform with a single dumbbell – such as dumbbell rows or triceps extensions.
-Nevertheless, a pair is preferable so you can perform more exercises such as bench press, shoulder press and chest flys.
+There are obviously many exercises which you can perform with a single dumbbell – such as rows or triceps extensions.
+Nevertheless, a pair is preferable so you can perform more exercises such as bench press, shoulder press, and chest flys.

 Dumbbell Sets – If you are purchasing your weights as pairs, you are going to need more than one.
-Therefore, it should come as no surprise that there are many sets available for you to buy.
+Therefore, it should come as no surprise that there are many dumbbell weights sets available for you to buy.
 As you would expect, they are cheaper when purchased as a set, so you can make some huge savings by doing it in this way.